jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/ninth-month/MinutesForMeetingForWorshipForBusiness.md

     1.  *Adult Education and Action Committee*:

-        [Bill][BillDurland] and [Genie Durland][GenieDurland] have canceled this fall's Adult Religious Education due to a lack of interest.
+        This fall's Adult Religious Education was laid down.
 It was scheduled to start on September 23rd and was to discuss modern Quakerism.
 Only two people confirmed they wanted to attend.
 [Bill][BillDurland] talked that instead of doing an eighth month session that the meeting can have a